 The daily commotion in our house about trousers is left best to the imagination.
 My seven year old has a wardrobe full of jeans and other trousers, but none of them classify as trousers he can actually wear.
 He will only wear jogging pants or trousers made of soft material.
 It’s a laundry battle.
 One mother may just have a solution – for her 13 year old son Levi’s and Wrangler’s 4 way stretch mens jeans have been a godsend.
 Find out more about the range on Amazon.co.uk and Amazon.com.

-Primary also offer a range of soft pjs for babies and kids.
+- Primary.com also offer a range of soft pjs for babies and kids.
+Get 20% off your first order at Primary.com with code AFF20PCT

 My three sons all have noise cancelling headphones for use in school.
 One also uses ear plugs for gym lessons.
 They are part of our standard tool kit!
 We have two different headphones: My youngest uses Alpine Muffy headphones (UK link) (US link) and my two eldest have Peltor headphones (UK link) (US link).